brmullen/SIP2020/README.md

     Use randomForest for classification

 - [ ] Needed plots
-    - [ ] Plot the two features from no-domain data to see how they separate
+    - [ ] Plot the two features from no-domain data to see how they separate (Saathvik)
-    - [ ] Plot metrics on top of t-SNE plot domain plot (including age and animal number)
+    - [ ] Plot metrics on top of t-SNE plot domain plot (including age and animal number; Saathvik)
-    - [ ] Create plot to show the extent of the data we showing (how many eigenvectors, how many ages?)
+    - [ ] Create plot to show the extent of the data we showing (how many eigenvectors, how many ages?; Anna)
     - [ ] Implement contours intstead of a bunch of scatter plots?
-(Use 2dhistogram and then countours)
+(Use 2dhistogram and then countours, Giovanni)
-    - [ ] Combine the no-domain and domain accuracy plots together (overall accuracy)
+    - [ ] Combine the no-domain and domain accuracy plots together (overall accuracy; Saathvik)

 - [ ] New Data
     - [ ] Get new data for analysis, run through our model (Brian)